Shivamkanse2104/Infosys-milestone/README.md

 Guys i upload the final doc.. can anyone check it.. i update the code and also i upload the pdf file of documentation... whether it is okay to share with sir!!

+I think we need to add milestone 1 and 2 work also right ??